Food Allergy Specialist

 Allergy, Asthma, & Immunology Physician located in Dallas & Corsicana, TX

-If you suspect that you or your child have a food allergy, don’t wait to get a thorough evaluation performed by Monica Sandhu, DO, at Magnolia Allergy and Asthma.
+If you suspect that you or your child have a food allergy, don’t wait to get a thorough evaluation performed by Dr. Sandhu at Magnolia Allergy and Asthma.
 Dr. Sandhu has extensive experience assessing your symptoms, performing food allergy testing, and helping families develop a plan to prevent a potentially severe, life-threatening allergic reaction.
 To schedule an appointment, call one of the offices in Dallas or Corsicana, Texas, or use the online booking feature.

 Food Allergy Q&A